 Fighting between Palestinian and Lebanese leftists - and Christian Phalangists and pro-Syrian forces continued in Beirut on Thursday (10 June).

-Fighting between Palestinian and Lebanese leftists - and Christian Phalangists and pro-Syrian forces continued in Beirut on Thursday (10 June).
+Background: Fighting between Palestinian and Lebanese leftists - and Christian Phalangists and pro-Syrian forces continued in Beirut on Thursday (10 June).
 Many districts came under heavy shelling and reporters on the seen say the city is in a state of virtual siege.

 SYNOPSIS: For a time after the Syrian Army intervention in the Lebanon, there was a brief lull in the fighting in Beirut.
 But in the past few days it has increased to a new intensity.
 Many districts are now under almost continuous heavy artillery fire for Beirut residents, facing danger and death, has become almost a grim routine.
 Syria's intervention has also made the city districts more dangerous.
 It is an increasingly confusing situation.
 The Syrian intervention has created an upheaval in the Palestinians and leftist ranks.
 Some pro-Syrian forces have turned on their allies, while others have defied the Syrians and jointed the Palestinians and leftists.